 The entire concept of fast food is effective partly because of the convenience factor.
 In an effort to satisfy the expectations of customers, some fast-food restaurants are implementing self-ordering options.
 This includes being able to order foods online for quick pickup.
 Another option is the use of onsite menu boards that are digital and enable self-ordering.
 When this technology is used, the entire experience is faster, and there usually won’t be any long lines.
 An even more advanced option is the use of a pick-up cabinet that allows customers to pay for their food remotely, then pick it up from a cabinet at the fast-food restaurant by entering a code.
 While this innovation is just in the infancy stages and not widely used, some fast food industry leaders feel hopeful about how it could benefit their operations.

 10. Flour Alternatives

-The use of flour alternatives is expected to increase in coming years.
-These are flours made from different fruits and vegetables and used in a variety of foods served at fast food restaurants.
+The use of flour alternatives is expected to increase in the coming years.
+These are flours made from different fruits and vegetables and used in a variety of foods served at fast-food restaurants.
 The types of flours include coconut and almond, among others.
 Since flour is used in a wide variety of foods, the possibilities are endless.
-The health benefits of using flour alternatives are comprehensive and it can also accommodate the needs of consumers with gluten sensitivities.
-You will start to see these flours used in packaged foods sold at fast food restaurants.
-In addition to fast food restaurants, flour alternatives will also show up in grocery store aisles across the country.
+The health benefits of using flour alternatives are comprehensive, and it can also accommodate the needs of consumers with gluten sensitivities.
+You will start to see these flours used in packaged foods sold at fast-food restaurants.
+In addition to fast-food restaurants, flour alternatives will also show up in grocery store aisles across the country.